The Way It Used To Be

 Read about the families who refused to let the town die and how their determination and a flood of new people brought it back to life during a time when the dog team was being replaced by the snow machine and the old timers remembered the Klondike gold rush.

-Enjoy the often-hilarious antics of dogs and citizenry, have fun visiting a quaint and quirky small town with no running water nor TV and learn to appreciate the people who are okay with that.
+Enjoy the often-hilarious antics of dogs and citizenry, have fun visiting a quaint and quirky small town with no running water nor TV, Internet, or cell phones and learn to appreciate the people who are okay with that.

 Come to a northern town and see The Way It Used To Be